 Families are welcome to visit their child at the Center anytime between 7:15 a.m. and 5:45 p.m.
-Some children have trouble separating from family members following visits, so you are welcome to plan your visit with your child's teacher to help create a smoother departure.
-Conversations with families about the children are very valuable to us, and informal times to touch base can be very helpful to both teachers and families.
-However, the teachers' first priority in classrooms must be the supervision and safety of children in their care.
-If you would like more time to speak with a teacher, you are encouraged to request a conference or phone call to schedule the teacher out of the classroom.
+Some children have trouble separating from family members following visits.
+You can plan your visit with your child's teacher to help create a smoother departure.
+Conversations with family members are valuable to us and informal times to connect can be very helpful to both teachers and families.
+However, the teachers' first priority must be the supervision and safety of children in their care.
+If you would like more time to speak with a teacher you are encouraged to request a conference or phone call so we can schedule the teacher out of the classroom.